 Theory, Examples & Exercises

-Correspondence analysis (CA, previously know also as reciprocal averaging and several other names), is a unimodal unconstrained ordination method.
-In the space of all ordination axes, it preserves chi-square distances among samples, which does not suffer from the double-zero problem but is blamed by some for being too much influenced by rare species (which is perhaps not true, see below).
-The data must be non-negative abundances or presences-absences.
-Correspondence analysis suffers from creating often strong arch artefact in ordination diagrams, which is caused by non-linear correlation between first and higher axes.
-Arch can be removed by detrending, which is the base of detrended correspondence method (DCA).
+Correspondence analysis (CA, previously know also as reciprocal averaging, RA), is a unimodal unconstrained ordination method.
+An interesting property, which attracted ecologists to this method, is the fact that it can calculate and display correspondence between samples and species in the same ordination space.
+In the space of all ordination axes, the distances among samples (and also among species) are represented by chi-square distance metric, which does not suffer from the double-zero problem (but is blamed by some for being too much influenced by rare species, see below).
+The data must be non-negative integers or presences-absences.
+Correspondence analysis suffers from creating often strong arch artefact in ordination diagrams, which is caused by a non-linear correlation between first and higher axes.
+Arch can be removed by detrending, which is the base of the detrended correspondence analysis (DCA).
 Distribution of samples along the first (D)CA axis is used as a base of TWINSPAN classification algorithm.

-Although nowaday's software is using matrix algebra to calculate CA, the original algorithm is based on reciprocal averaging of column and row scores, which starts from random values, and by interative row- and column-averaging converge into a unique solution, which represents the sample and species scores.
+Although nowaday's software is using matrix algebra to calculate CA (either using singular value decomposition or eigenvalue decomposition of the matrix), the original algorithm is based on reciprocal averaging of column and row scores, which starts from random values, and by iterative row- and column-averaging converge into a unique solution, which represents the sample and species scores.

 It has the following five calculation steps:

 After calculating the sample and species scores for the first axis, one can continue to the second and higher axes, while maintaining linear independence from all previously calculated axes.

 The following table (modified Table 4-5 from Šmilauer & Lepš 2014) shows a simple example of how to calculate sample and species scores“

 | Calculation steps:

 u.WA1Cirsium = (0*0 + 0*4 + 3*10)/(0 + 0 + 3) = 30